indiana

 State Summary

-The county chair of a major political party may request an audit of optical scan ballots (“ballot card voting systems”).
-The request must be made between the Saturday before an election and the Thursday following it.
-The party chair may request an audit of no more than 5% of the precincts or five precincts in the county, whichever is greater.
-(Ind.
-Code §3-11-13-38.)
+For optical scan ballots (“ballot card voting systems”), the county chair of a major political party may request an audit of no more than 5% of precincts or five precincts in a county, whichever is greater.
+Ind.
+Code § 3-11-13-38.

 Voting Systems Used